Raparapap/tiy-final-project/README.md

 1. EPIC - As a user, I want the website to tell me if I need to go to A&E or to another treatment facility so that I don't flood the A&E and waste resources.

-2.EPIC - As a user, I want the website to to help me iterate my symptoms I am experiencing so that I can find out whether I need to go to A&E, urgent Care centres, walk-in centres or GPs.
+2. EPIC - As a user, I want the website to to help me iterate my symptoms I am experiencing so that I can find out whether I need to go to A&E, urgent Care centres, walk-in centres or GPs.

 3. MUST HAVES - As a user, i want the website to have a form that let me list all my symptoms so that I can find out whether I need to go to A&E, an urgent care centre or my GP.